Rigo-codes/WebDevEssentialsNotes/DAY6/FlexGridsPetEmporium/aisd-wde-5-ai-flexbox-and-css-grid/README.md

 ## 17. **Style the Footer**
 Finally, you'll style the footer to ensure it stands out and complements the overall design.

-- [ ] You now need CSS code to style the footer.
+- [x ] You now need CSS code to style the footer.
 I need the footer to have a black background with white text.
 Ensure that the text is centered within the footer, and include padding around the content.
 The footer should be styled to be visually distinct and stand out from the rest of the page.
 - [ ] Open your `styles.css` file and paste the supplied CSS code for the `footer` tag next in the `styles.css` file.

 **Explanation:**